valentin1235/artist/README.md

 # Backend
+### Purpose
+- provide simple song management service for the artists
 ### Build redis

 1. pull the redis image from docker hub(make sure that the docker daemon is running on your background!) \